decagondev/BandersnatchExperiments/tickets/secondTicket.md

     return graph

 ```
-Properties and configuration need to be added such that, the chart looks good on the Bandersnatch web app.
-This is subjective.
+Properties and configuration need to be added such that, the chart looks good on Bandersnatch.
+This is totally subjective, and in the end - you will be the judge.